 Established in 1992, Pathways Youth and Family Services’ mission of transforming lives, families, and communities has been successful, by providing foster care and adoption services to more than 10,000 children and permanently placing an additional 4,000 more with a forever family.

 Pathways fulfills its vision of thriving children, resilient families, and strong communities through a holistic delivery of well-developed and appropriate services.
-With invaluable experience and a firm understanding of the proven practices and regulatory requirements that ground an organization in the communities it serves, Pathways’ values are rooted in, “excellence, diversity, innovation, integrity, compassion, collaboration, inspiration, persistence, respect, and empowerment.”
+With invaluable experience and a firm understanding of the proven practices and regulatory requirements that ground an organization in the communities it serves, Pathways’ values are rooted in “compassion, collaboration, excellence, integrity, respect, diversity, innovation, empowerment, acceptance, and teamwork.”

-Presently, the organization is in the process of accreditation through the Council of Accreditation (COA).
-This status validates Pathways’ commitment to providing quality services to its clients, demonstrates its compliance with regulations, laws, and judicial orders, and showcases its ability to execute the best practices necessary to show measurable results.
+Accreditation through the Council on Accreditation further validates Pathways’ commitment to providing quality services to its clients, demonstrates its compliance with regulations, laws, and judicial orders, and showcases its ability to execute the best practices necessary to show measurable results.

 What We Do

 Foster Care: Knowing firsthand the trauma associated when a child is uprooted from their home, and the trauma often associated with the child’s home environment, Pathways understands that providing a safe and stable home is critical to a child’s sense of security and wellbeing.
 The Pathways’ Foster Care Family Program serves children ages 0-17 who has placed in the conservatorship of the Texas Department of Family and Protective Services (DFPS) by a court.